 Day 2 ROME

-Globus’ unique guided sightseeing includes inside visits to the VATICAN MUSEUMS and SISTINE CHAPEL with Michelangelo’s ceiling paintings and The Last Judgment, and monumental ST. PETER’S SQUARE and BASILICA to admire Michelangelo’s Pietà.
-Then, enjoy views of other major sites as you drive to the Roman Forum and marvel at the amazing Colosseum, where gladiators once fought.
-For those who wish to see it all, an optional walking tour with a Local Guide is available to further explore famous sites, like the Spanish Steps, Trevi Fountain, the Pantheon, and more.
+Guided sightseeing of the Eternal City starts with a visit to the VATICAN MUSEUMS and SISTINE CHAPEL with Michelangelo’s ceiling paintings and The Last Judgment, followed by a visit to monumental ST. PETER’S SQUARE and BASILICA to admire Michelangelo’s Pietà.
+Then, enjoy views of other major sites as you drive to the Roman Forum to visit the amazing COLOSSEUM, where gladiators once fought.
+For those who wish to see it all, an optional walking tour with a Local Guide is available to further explore Rome’s famous sites.

 Day 4 VENICE ISLAND

 Transfer to the railway station and board the high-speed TGV TRAIN to Paris.
-This evening, a special dinner has been included at a local restaurant, where you can try out specialties like escargots (snails), soupe à l’oignon (onion soup), and boeuf bourguignon (beef Burgundy), followed by a drive for a first impression of the French capital.Today’s Distance: 429 mi / 687 km
+This evening, dinner has been included at a local restaurant, where you can try out specialties like escargots (snails), soupe à l’oignon (onion soup), and boeuf bourguignon (beef Burgundy), followed by a drive for a first impression of the French capital.Today’s Distance: 429 mi / 687 km

-Sightseeing with a Local Guide features the most famous sites: the Opéra, Arc de Triomphe, Champs-Elysées, and a SEINE CRUISE with spectacular views of Notre Dame and the Eiffel Tower.
+Discover the city with a Local Guide and admire its most renowned sites: the Opéra, Arc de Triomphe, Champs-Elysées, and more.
+During your SEINE CRUISE enjoy spectacular views of Notre Dame Cathedral and the Eiffel Tower.
 To enhance your stay, you may wish to join an optional excursion to the lavish baroque Palace and Gardens of Versailles, built by the Sun King, Louis XIV.
-Tonight, dinner and a lively cabaret show at one of Paris’ nightclubs might just be the ticket!
+Tonight, dinner and show at the famous Moulin Rouge might just be the ticket!